tudat-team/tudat-space/docs/source/_src_getting_started/quickstart.rst

 ==========================

 Now that we have defined our :class:`~tudatpy.numerical_simulation.propagation_setup.propagator.PropagatorSettings` instance (the ``propagator_settings`` object) and a :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies` instance (the ``bodies`` object), we can finally perform the propagation.
-As introduced earlier in `Setting up the simulation`_, the propagation is performed using the :func:`~tudatpy.numerical_simulation.propagation_setup.create_dynamics_simulator` function.
+As introduced earlier in `Setting up the simulation`_, the propagation is performed using the :func:`~tudatpy.numerical_simulation.create_dynamics_simulator` function.
 Typically, calling this function performs the propagation (unless the optional input argument ``simulate_dynamics_on_creation`` is set to ``False``)

 .. code-block:: python